 Timeline of R. Kelly’s life and career

-CHICAGO (AP) — R&B singer R. Kelly has been charged with aggravated sexual abuse involving multiple victims dating back to 1998, marking the latest charges against a man trailed for decades by lurid rumors.
+CHICAGO (AP) — R&B singer R. Kelly, long trailed by lurid rumors, has been charged with aggravated sexual abuse involving multiple victims dating back two decades.
 A timeline of his life and career:

 — Jan.
 8, 1967: Robert Sylvester Kelly is born in Chicago to Joann Kelly, a school teacher.
 R. Kelly is third of four children and lives with his family in Chicago’s housing projects.
 Little is known about his father.

 — 1975: At age 8, Kelly begins singing in church.
 Around the same time, his mother teaches him how Stevie Wonder sings by putting a nickel on the record player needle to slow down the revolutions.
 “So the runs could go really slow and then you learn them,” Kelly told ABC News in 2004.

 — 1979: At age 12, Kelly said, he “experienced a lot of things at a very young age that I don’t know if I was supposed to,” including witnessing older youth rape one of his girlfriends.

 — 1983: At age 16, his mother moves the family from the projects and enrolls her son at the prestigious Kenwood Academy, a Chicago public school.
 Kelly meets his mentor, Lena McLin, who chairs Kenwood’s music faculty.
 “She was my second mother.
 She made me feel I could do anything,” Kelly told People in 1994.